credativ/plutono/docs/sources/datasources/prometheus.md

 - [Cortex](https://cortexmetrics.io/docs/)
 - [Thanos](https://thanos.io/v0.17/components/query.md/)

-For more information on how to query other Prometheus-compatible projects from Grafana, refer to the specific project documentation.
+For more information on how to query other Prometheus-compatible projects from Plutono, refer to the specific project documentation.

 ## Provision the Prometheus data source

-You can configure data sources using config files with Grafana's provisioning system.
+You can configure data sources using config files with Plutono's provisioning system.
 Read more about how it works and all the settings you can set for data sources on the [provisioning docs page]({{< relref "../administration/provisioning/#datasources" >}}).

 Here are some provisioning examples for this data source: